How political cartoonists took on the tricky task of commenting on Trump’s covid-19 case

 Pat Bagley of the Salt Lake Tribune also chose to focus on what he viewed as prevarication.

-“It’s well-established that Trump lies about everything, but he also manages to turn those around him into liars as well,” Bagley says from Salt Lake City, where this week’s vice presidential debate will be held.
+“It’s well-established that Trump lies about everything, but he also manages to turn those around him into liars as well,” Bagley says from Salt Lake City, where this week’s vice-presidential debate will be held.
 “I knew the daily medical briefings were going to be about as useful as propaganda out of Pyongyang, so I didn’t bother tuning in.”

 Bagley knew that satirizing someone who has the deadly virus could be fraught.
 “But Trump made that easy by continuing to lie, insult and obfuscate,” he says.
 “Worse, his macho swagger about ‘beating’ covid has only ensured people will continue to ignore health warnings and the virus will continue to spread.”